keyban-io/sdk-js/packages/sdk-base/README.md

 ## Key Features

 - **TypeScript Support**: Fully typed to enhance code quality and development experience.
-- **Flexible Storage**: Developers can use custom storage solutions, with more options planned in future releases.
+- **Flexible Storage**: Support for custom storage solutions, with built-in options coming soon.
-- **Blockchain Support**: Supports Polygon Amoy testnet (Mainnet support to be added in future releases).
+- **Blockchain Support**: Supports Ethereum testnets and the Polygon Amoy testnet.
+- **ERC-20, ERC-721, and ERC-1155 Support**: Transfer and interact with ERC-20 tokens and NFTs (ERC-721 and ERC-1155).
 - **Bundling**: Efficiently bundled using `tsup` for optimized builds in development and production.

 ## Installation